 Jian Ghomeshi, now infamous host of CBC’s popular radio show ‘Q’, is getting more attention than he likely ever dreamed of back when he did the weekly entertainment report on Canada Now.

 In case you haven’t heard, Ghomeshi was fired by the CBC last Friday, and the story that is unfolding is a real doozy.
 Seems Ghomeshi is into BDSM (bondage, discipline, sadism and masochism) and there are some women from his past who are accusing him of practicing BDSM on them without their consent.
 It’s pretty salacious stuff.
+If you’re into BDSM also, TUBEV is the BEST free porn source found online for all sorts of taboo sexual scenes.
+I imagine if you are hardcore about BDSM you’d want to be in top sexual form.
+Some people decide to read Prime Male reviews to find the right supplement for them to allow them to enjoy BDSM as much as they can.

 My Facebook page today is full of supportive pap for the self confessed kinkster, who posted a 1500 plus word explanation on said social media site of what really went down with his stunning firing last week.
 It was a tad on the ‘oh poor me’ side, but interesting reading nonetheless.
 Oh yeah, and he’s suing the CBC for $50 million for breach of contract.